Not Selected for H-1B? 9 Visa Options You Should Know

 • Name: Priya Sharma

-• Background: U.S. Master's Degree in Computer Science with 2 years OPT used
+• Background: U.S. Master's Degree in Computer Science with 2 years of OPT used

 • Citizenship: India